 After serving your time, you might be wondering what you can do with your ‘second life.’
-If you’re still under the supervised release program, then it is best to follow the direction and assistance provided by your parole officer first.
-Since at this point, your goal is to complete your probation or parole, it is necessary to make sure that you do things correctly so you can begin your new life.
+If you’re still under the supervised release program, then it is best to follow the direction and assistance set by your parole officer first.
+Since at this point, your goal is to complete your probation or parole, it is necessary to make sure you do things correctly so you can begin a new life.

 However, though this new life may seem promising, there are still limitations that will prevent you from obtaining a certain type of jobs.
 For example, you can’t get a job that is related to firearms and explosives.
 This also goes for highly-regulated positions and licensed positions

 While there are positions where you are not allowed to work, you can still find a fruitful career elsewhere.
 For instance, you can work for small companies where you are going to work closely with the owner.

 You might be asking why small companies only when there are a number of medium scale companies out there.
 Although it’s disheartening, we had to admit that most medium firms to large companies shrink back from hiring ex-felons for fear of being involved with any real or perceived liability once they hire you.
 Nonetheless, if you really wanted to venture to this field, you can always do that.

 Before applying to these firms, you need to ensure that you equip yourself with commendable skills and additional proficiencies that can boost your suitability for the position.
 However, don’t lie on your resume, as this can be a ground for you to be fired.
 So how do you tailor your resume?
 Here are some basic things that ex-felons can do to increase their chances of obtaining jobs:

 Six Basic Guides for Ex-Felons to Step up Their Game in Job Hunting